 From April 2019 there has been ongoing engagement with providers and statutory partners on the development of the strategy.
 This included face to face meetings with providers during the summer of 2019, online feedback on an initial draft in February 2020, engagement with CRISPP and approval through the Strategic Advisory Board in Autumn 2020.
 An updated draft was again shared with providers and partners in February 2021.
-Finally, during March and April 2021, four online strategy engagement workshops and two mop up sessions were hosted with over 120 providers and Statutory Partners in attendance to inform the final draft.
+During March and April 2021, four online strategy engagement workshops and two mop up sessions were hosted with over 120 providers and Statutory Partners in attendance to inform the final draft.
+Finally, a 12 week Public Consultation was launched in January 2022, through which we received 44 responses from a diverse range of consultees.